 Montana DES identifies training needs annually through various processes.
 Jurisdictions submit the THIRA/SPR gap assessment along with the NIMS report annually, which include sections for training needs.
-Training gaps are also identified through real-world events and after-action reviews and improvement plans (AAR/IP).
+Training gaps are also identified through surveys, real-world events, and after-action reviews and improvement plans (AAR/IP).
 Data is compiled and presented during the Integrated Preparedness Planning Workshop (IPPW).
-The IPPW is a forum for MT DES staff to discuss program priorities, share training needs, and identify exercise goals.
+The IPPW is a forum for emergency management staff to discuss program priorities, share training needs, and identify exercise goals.
+The hazards and threats identified in the State Multi-Hazard Mitigation Plan and THIRA are taken into account when developing training and exercise needs.
 The information gathered from the IPPW is then compiled into a State of Montana Integrated Preparedness Plan (IPP), that outlines a tentative training schedule for the upcoming 1-3 years.
 Training is conducted continuously throughout the year, as schedules allow.